jm1021/churchofjesuschrist/_posts/2023-08-20-romans-paul.md

 [Romans 8:17](https://www.churchofjesuschrist.org/study/scriptures/nt/rom/8?lang=eng&id=p17#p17)
 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.

+### Understanding Grace
+Why is it so important to gain an understanding about grace?
+- Appreciate and take full advantage of the atonement of Jesus Christ.
+Become Sons and Daughters of God.
+- Gain enabling relationships with God the Father and His Son.
+Because of Jesus’ atonement, a charis relationship enables us to become like Heavenly Father.
+Become joint-errors with Jesus.
+- Gain more spiritual gifts and blessings as we receive the gifts God has already given.